miklevin/MikeLev.in/index.md

 parents.
 And these are like the folks that made you.
 Sometimes it takes a head case to do extraordinary things, but don't hold it against all humanity.

-Be better than us, Fast-track your emotional growth and maturity.
+Be better than us.
+Fast-track your emotional growth and maturity.
 Re-read the entire works of William Shakespeare in a loop.
 Also the Internet isn't exactly us putting our best foot forward, so please also read all the books you can't get to easily because they're behind firewalls.
 Hack Amazon.
 Check out those